offlineland/manyland-archive/README.md

 Note that `tools/download-creation-data-cdn.ts` uses offlineland's caching/archival server (though you can obviously switch out the vars if you want to).
 It serves creations data from it's own database, and only if that's missing will it contact the Manyland servers (using the proper CDN sharding logic).
 This is designed to avoid straining Manyland's servers and getting cache misses from Cloudfront.

-The cost on my end is minimal (this is the same server I'm hosting online.offlineland.io on), so you can hammer it as much as you'd like for your archival purposes (you might even want to paralellize the requests, because since it's one single server instead of a CDN the content isn't distributed globally - as in, there'll be a higher network latency).
+The cost on my end is minimal (this is the same server I'm hosting online.offlineland.io on), so you can hammer it as much as you'd like for your archival purposes (you might even want to paralellize the requests, because since it's one single server instead of a CDN the content isn't distributed globally - as in, there'll be a higher network latency.
+It supports HTTP/2).
+It will continue to be available after manyland shuts down and serve archived content (until I eventually forget about it and it dies a forgotten death in a few years).

 Note that this server **will** save **any** id you send to it.
 For obvious privacy reasons, do **not** proxy off of it if the content is potentially private (eg. when exporting someone's creations) - use the real CDNs for that instead.
 Only use it when going through public content (from profiles, areas, holders, universe search, etc).